CharlyReux/doodle-student/Readme.md

 ## TODO

 ### Front
-- Make the Login and Register Section "how to make a form in angular"
+- Sens requestd to the userservice and add the endpoints to reach them
-- Automatically fill the fields of the poll in which the user is participating when he is logged in
+- Automatically fill the fields of the poll in which the user is participating when he is logged in (- Check how the links are made)
-- Check how the links are made
+- Add the tickboxes for the meal selection
 ### Back
 - Finish the comment (add idpoll and thing)